Key Takeaways

 Endurance and Calming Stage

-This phase lasts between 3 and 5 minutes.
+This phase lasts between three and five minutes.
 After some minutes of cold exposure, the body transitions to the endurance stage.
-Here, the body has adapted fully to the cold, and you’ll likely notice a considerable decline in the initial discomfort.
+Here, the body has adapted fully to the cold, and you'll likely notice a considerable decline in the initial discomfort.
 The effects in this stage are:

 The body has found a balance between blood flow and thermoregulation.
 The blood vessels near the skin's surface are constricted, and the blood flows to the core to safeguard internal organs.
 But the body's cold shock state has faded, and it can function normally.